Why Amp Type Matters More Than You Think

 Key amps: Twin Reverb (the workhorse), Deluxe Reverb (the recording favorite), Princeton Reverb (the small-room secret weapon), Bassman (the original that inspired Marshall).

 Best for: Country, blues, jazz, funk, indie, worship, anything that needs pristine cleans.
-Also exceptional as a pedal platform — Fender cleans take drive pedals beautifully.
+Also exceptional as a pedal platform; Fender cleans take drive pedals beautifully.
+The Tube Screamer into a Fender circuit is one of the foundational combinations in electric guitar.

 Marshall: Mid-Forward Crunch